Public Projects with Preferences and Predictions: Incorporating Predictions

-where $B_k = \E_{D_k^*}[b_k^*]$.
-The variance term is independent of any agents' actions, and moreover cancels out in an agent's payoff when we consider the market scoring rule (difference of two scores).
-Therefore, under the importance-weighted scoring rule, it is without loss of generality to define the \emph{expected score} of a prediction $\vect{\hat{b}}$, given the vector of means $\vect{B} = B_1,\dots,B_m$, to be
+where $b_k^* = \E_{D_k} [b_k]$.
+For the same reasons as before, we can ignore the variance term since it is independent of agent actions and cancels out in the market scoring rule.
+Therefore, under the importance-weighted scoring rule, it is without loss of generality to define the \emph{expected score} of a prediction $\vect{\hat{b}}$, given the vector of means $\vect{b^*} = b_1^*,\dots,b_m^*$, to be